Home / Resources / Point of View

 Key takeaways

-• Acceptance is driven by perceived risk and benefit, trust in the institutions building it, knowledge of the innovation, and cultural context, in that order.
+Acceptance is driven by perceived risk/benefit, trust in institutions, knowledge, and cultural context, in that order.

-• The gap that matters most is not between countries.
-It is between experts and the public, and it is wider than any previous technology shift in recent memory.
+The gap that matters most is between experts and the public, wider than any previous shift.

 What the 2026 numbers say